-2.25% discount rate
+2.5% discount rate

-The plan that reasonably maximizes net benefits and is therefore the NED plan is Alternative 3b, the Detention Basin 4 alternative.
+The plan that reasonably maximizes net benefits and is the NED plan is Alternative 3b, the Detention Basin 4 alternative.
 Table 16 shows the cost and benefit summary of the NED plan.
-Table 17 breaks down the nonstructural features of the NED plan by floodproofing, basement fill, and acquisition components.

 Table 46.
 Summary of Costs and Benefits for Alternative 3b, the NED Plan